livegnik/2way-poc-design/README.md

 These properties are enforced structurally, not by convention or policy.

 ## 12. What the system enables but does not define

+This section defines areas intentionally left to applications and users, rather than enforced by the platform.

 The 2WAY platform enforces structure and limits.
 What that structure means is decided by applications and users.